 Our Vision

-The AI for All Challenge is a public engagement research project that brings together young people, educators, and researchers to explore the future of artificial intelligence.
-We believe that the voices of today's students should help shape the AI technologies of tomorrow.
+Hopeful Futures AI is a public engagement research project that brings together young people, educators, and researchers to explore the future of artificial intelligence.
+We believe that the voices of today's young people should help shape the AI technologies of tomorrow in positive and practical ways.

 Through speculative design and creative exploration, we're asking: What kind of AI future do we want?
 How can AI help solve the challenges facing our world?
 And how can we ensure AI benefits everyone?